learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 We need some data to start experimenting with RDDs.
 Let's create some sample data and see how RDDs handle it.
 To practice working with RDDs, we're going to use a simple Python list.

 - Create a Python list `data` of integers between 1 and 1000 using the `range()` function.
-- Sanity check : confirm the length of the list (it should be 1000)
+- Sanity check: confirm the length of the list (it should be 1000)

 ```python